PlasmaControl/FAROES/README.md

 # FAROES
-Fusion Analysis, Realization and Optimization for Energy Systems
+Fusion Analysis, Research and Optimization for Energy Systems